billthefarmer/mididriver/README.md

 Licensed under GPL or Apache license - your choice.

 Includes Sonivox EAS library rebuilt without spurious references to libutils and libcutils.
-The ARM versions have been build without the assembler source files as the NDK refuses to assemble one of them.
+The ARM versions have been build with the assembler source files.

 Google have fixed the 64 bit reverb bug:
 [#15](https://github.com/billthefarmer/mididriver/issues/15) -